 Local and Community History Challenge

 We think now is a great time to learn more about all the wonderful and interesting things close to home!
-In the PDF below we’ve created 10 prompts to get people thinking about the history of their local area, their family and the history of our guiding community but these could be completed any time.
+In May we created 10 prompts to get people thinking about the history of their local area, their family and the history of our guiding community but these could be completed any time.
 Some of these activities are based on interest badges from all sections.